 2. If you don't strain the milk, you can either stir the solids into the mix as you wish, or use the solids for another purpose.

-3. I know…it sounds counter-intuitive to dry the almond before making the milk.
+3. I know…it sounds counter-intuitive to dry the almonds before making the milk.
 But I soak and dry about 38 cups of almonds whenever I soak and dry them.
 Then I store them and keep them on hand for snacking, making almond butter, or making almond milk, or almond meal…you get the picture.
 This way I don't have to time my almond milk making around soaking.
 The nuts are always ready.to.go :)!

 4. If you are doing a food plan like Trim Healthy Mama, a more acceptable proportion is 1/2 cup almonds per 4 cups of water.
 You can thicken the resultant milk with glucomannan if desired.
 This recipe is an “S” for THM.

 5. These tiny stainless measuring spoons make measuring stevia super easy.
 The second smallest spoon is 1/32 of a tsp which is “one scoop”‘s worth.